postaljs/postal.xframe/README.md

 // there is no way to differentiate between this instance of postal
 // and a remote instance.
 You can provide your own server-generated
 // GUID, or - if you know a unique value ahead of time - you can set
-// it via postal.instanceId.
+// it via postal.instanceId(id).
 Calling postal.instanceId() without any
 // arguments acts as a getter - it returns the current instance Id. postal.instanceId("parent");